maurocolapso/maurocolapso/README.md

 ### Hi there 👋

 My name is Mauro and I'm currently working on my data visualization skills in python.
-Looking forward to colaborate on anything with data.
+Looking forward to colaborate on anything with data and plots!
 <!--
 **maurocolapso/maurocolapso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.